qubic/integration/Partners/migration.md

 # Migration

-Migration is only necessary for the old archiver endpoints.
-The live endpoints will stay available (but prefixed with the base path `/live`).
+## Summary

+This document provides guidance for partners migrating to Qubic's updated RPC infrastructure.

+**Live API**: No functional changes.
+All services, inputs, and outputs remain the same.
+Only the base path has changed—endpoints are now prefixed with `/live/v1`.

+**Archiver API**: Will not be available long-term.
+Due to scalability and architectural improvements, the Archiver API is being phased out.
+All endpoints are deprecated:
+- **End of 2025**: First group of endpoints will be removed.
+Stop using immediately.
+- **During 2026**: Remaining endpoints will be removed.
+Start migrating now to the new **Query API**.

+For technical details on the architecture changes, see: [RPC 2.0 Qubic Integration Layer Functionality Upgrade](https://qubic.org/blog-detail/rpc-2-0-qubic-integration-layer-functionality-upgrade)

 If you are unsure how to replace certain endpoint calls, please contact us so we can help you.

-## Deprecated archiver endpoints
+## Deprecated Archiver Endpoints

+### Removed by End of 2025

-The following endpoints will be removed completely as soon as possible (ETA end of 2025):
+The following endpoints will be removed completely by the end of 2025.
+Stop using these immediately:
 ```
 GET /v1/healthcheck
 GET /v1/identities/{identity}/transfer-transactions